xtuml/mc/doc/notes/8320_packaging_1/8320_packaging_1.dnt.md

 The gen interface refers to a control interface specific to the `masl` component.
 This interface determines what to do with the model of MASL in memory once populated.
 It contains messages to render and validate the model and can be extended to allow other operations on the data in memory.
+In short, the gen interface shall be the entry point for any future manipulations of a populated model of MASL.

 6.2.1.5 error